-Free reserves at the end of August 2022 are lower than the Trustees determined level of 4 weeks of expenditure (approx. £450k) by £27.9k and the school continues to work towards increasing this to the desired level having reduced the gap for a second year running in 2021-22.
+Free reserves at the end of August 2023 are lower than the Trustees determined level of 4 weeks of expenditure (approx. £450k) and the school continues to work towards increasing this to the desired level.

 Investment Policy

 The Trustees investment powers are set down in the Memorandum and Articles of Association which permit the investment of monies of the Academy that are not immediately required for its purposes in such investments as may be thought fit subject to any restrictions which may from time to time be imposed or required by law.